openstack/charm-watcher-dashboard/src/README.md

 # Bugs

-Please report bugs on [GitHub](https://github.com/grnet/charm-watcher-dashboard/issues).
+Please report bugs on [Launchpad][lp-bugs-charm-watcher-dashboard].

-For general questions please refer to the OpenStack [Charm Guide](https://docs.openstack.org/charm-guide/latest/).
+For general questions please refer to the OpenStack [Charm Guide][cg].

 # Contact Information